-I don't know how common castor oil allergies are, so just in case this happens in others, for those who have not used it before, it may be wise to rub a small amount on to the skin for a few days to see if you personally have any negative reaction to it.
+- I don't know how common castor oil allergies are, so just in case, it may be wise to rub a small amount on to the skin for a few days to see if you personally have any negative reaction to it.

 Some may have heard that the castor bean is the source of ricin, a deadly poison.
 While this is true, there is no ricin in castor oil.